austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Started The Odin Project!
 Learned how the internet works, learned more about git and GitHub, installed a bunch of stuff to start programming Ruby!

 **Thoughts**: Not sure how I feel about learning Ruby vs Python for back end in general, but I am excited to learn Ruby to contribute to CodeClub meetup projects which will be done in Ruby.

+### Day 4: July 22, 2017

+**Today's Progress**: Chugging along on The Odin Project, getting more comfortable with git.

+**Thoughts**: Still not entirely sure why the staging area is a useful feature.